bhaskarsingh962/java-notes/01_basicLanguage/12_string.md

 Awesome, Bhaskar!
 Let's now do this in 3 parts to fully master Strings in Java like a pro:

 ✅ PART 1: Visual Diagram — String Memory Behavior
-Here’s a markdown-style diagram for VS Code or note-taking to visualize how String works:
+Here’s a markdown-style diagram  visualize how String works:

 String a = "bhaskar";